hashicorp/terraform-provider-aws/website/docs/r/iot_topic_rule.html.markdown

 * `role_arn` - (Required) The ARN of the IAM role that grants access.
 * `use_base64` - (Required) Specifies whether to use Base64 encoding.

+The `step_functions` object takes the following arguments:

+* `execution_name_prefix` - (Optional) The prefix used to generate, along with a UUID, the unique state machine execution name.
+* `state_machine_name` - (Required) The name of the Step Functions state machine whose execution will be started.
+* `role_arn` - (Required) The ARN of the IAM role that grants access to start execution of the state machine.

 The `iot_analytics` object takes the following arguments:

 * `channel_name` - (Required) Name of AWS IOT Analytics channel.